 - Self-parking is less convenient.

-- The self-parking garage rquires you to walk through the mall to get to the casino or registration desk.
+- The self-parking garage rquires you to walk through the Miracle Mile shops to get to the casino, registration desk, or your hotel room.

 - Nevada locals have to pay the normal parking rates after 3 hours.

-- Different events could change the prices of parking.
+- Major sporting or entertainment events can temporarily change the price of parking.

-If you’re looking for convenience and closer parking, valet parking might be better for you.
+If you’re looking for convenience and closer parking, valet parking at Planet Hollywood might be the better choice for you.
 However, it is more expensive and you will need to tip the valets who park your car for you.
 Let’s look at some of the pros and cons of valet parking.

 - Valet parking is very convenient.